 Civil trials in Victoria are determined by a jury of six, while criminal trials use a jury of 12.
 In some cases, the court may make an order for the empanelment of additional jurors – there may be up to two extra jurors in a civil trial and up to three extras in a criminal trial.

-A person is ineligible to be a juror if they have worked in certain professions such as lawyer, judicial officer, police officer, governor or if they have served in certain other public official roles.
+A person is ineligible to be a juror if they have worked in certain roles such as lawyer, judicial officer, police officer or governor or if they have served in certain other public official roles.

 A person can request to be excused from jury service in Victoria for the whole or part of a jury period for a reason, including:

-A person may apply to be permanently excused under Section 9 of the Jury Act.
+A person may apply to be permanently excused under Section 9 of the Act.

 Empanelment of juries